Laura-Novich-OBW/glossary/gaming/readme.md

    <dd>	A game design document, or GDD, is a dynamic and detailed planning document, usually created by video game developers or a development team.
 It is used in the early stages of game development as part of a pitch to, or shortly after the game is commissioned by, a publisher.
 The GDD guides the development team as they build the game and is generally considered a "living document" that changes as development progesses.
 It describes the game's concept, technical design, user interface, artwork and story elements, as well as target audience and selling points. </dd>

 <dt>	Game Engine	</dt>
-   <dd> A game engine is a suite of software tools for video game developers, often provided in an integrated development environment.
+   <dd> A suite of software tools for video game developers, often provided in an integrated development environment.
 Tools and features vary across game engines but generally include graphics rendering, a physics engine, artifical intelligence capabilities, and sound as well as animation engines.
 Game engine software's pre-built framework supports faster, more efficient game development.   </dd>

 <dt>	Games User Research (GUR)	</dt>
    <dd>	The study of video game players (users), their playing behaviour, and their perceptions about a game in order to optimize the player experience.
 Techniques include subjective methods, such as questionnaires and interviews, but more frequently focus on objective data dervied from playtesting and analytics.  	</dd>